Have extra stickers? Try a conversation starter sticker activity!

 Children may also be asked to continue a conversation through multiple exchanges and speak audibly and clearly express thoughts, feelings, and ideas.

 This Breakfast Invitation is a great way to get these conversations started!

 RELATED: If you love sticker activities, you will also love Feed the Sharks.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-I then went on a quick hunt for supplies and gathered the half used sticker sheets found in the bottom drawer of our Art Cart.
-I knew my five year old may or may not recognize the sight word, like, so I wanted to add that in the title.
+Next, I went on a quick hunt for supplies and gathered the half-used sticker sheets found in our Art Cart’s bottom drawer.
+There was a chance my five-year-old may or may not recognize the sight word, like, so I wanted to add that in the title.

-My five year old would stop to think about each and every sticker, and then continue to tell me his reasoning.
-Note to self;; pumpkins for Halloween are a win, volcanos are too hot (even when our house is covered in lava?!)
+My five-year-old would stop thinking about each sticker and then continue to tell me his reasoning.
+Note to self; pumpkins for Halloween are a win; volcanos are too hot (even when our house is covered in lava?!)

 Don’t forget how quick and easy Breakfast Invitations are to set up.
 To find all your questions answered about Breakfast Invitations, you will also want to read the FAQ page.

 After this sticker activity, be sure to check out: